openeobs/BJSS_liveobs_automation/.github/PULL_REQUEST_TEMPLATE.md

 # Features Added/Changed:
 Please add the name of the feature files added or changed in this PR

-# Feature files checks:
+# Feature file checks:
-- [ ] JIRA ticket reference
+- [ ] JIRA ticket reference number
 - [ ] Scenarios covered listed

 # Possible issues: